 - the number and complexity of committee inquiries.

 Each of these is in turn affected by the electoral cycle.
-2017–18 was the second year of the 45th Parliament, and the Senate’s large and diverse cross-bench continued to affect the level of demand for advice, and the character of advice and support required.
+2019–20 was the first year of the 46th Parliament and the Senate’s large and diverse crossbench continued to affect the level of demand for advice, and the character of advice and support required.

 Evaluation of the department’s performance is based upon the degree to which its services meet the requirements of the Senate and its committees, and senators, principally measured against criteria centred on: